-Retrofitting existing fixtures can help reduce the amount of water you use every day and will help save money on your utility bill, and well as leave more water in the river for wildlife and fish.
+For a free rain gauge, call the Water Quality Hotline at 503-588-6323, or email water@cityofsalem.net.
+Retrofitting existing fixtures can help reduce the amount of water used daily and save money on your utility bill, as well as leave more water in the river for wildlife and fish.
 The City offers free indoor and outdoor water conservation kits to its water customers.
-To request a free water conservation kit, please call the Water Quality Hotline at 503-588-6323, or email us at water@cityofsalem.net.
+To request a free water conservation kit, please call the Water Quality